 Have you hit a crossroads in your weight loss journey after weeks of intermittent fasting, healthy eating, and moderate exercise?
 If so, you’re not alone.

 Learning how to lose weight is only half the battle—understanding how to lose weight and keep it off is the more significant challenge.
 Fortunately, Simple has you covered with our top tips to successfully keep weight off after fasting.
 The best part?
-You won’t have to count calories or change the lifestyle you love.
+You won’t have to use a calorie calculator and count calories or change the lifestyle you love.

 Let’s get started!